Social commerce strategies: from browsing to buying on social media

 • Competitor analysis: Analyze what competitors are doing

-• Tech setup: Install the necessary apps and integrations
+• Tech setup: Install necessary apps and integrations

 • Content audit: Inventory existing content